AutoScots/optimusprime/server-example/README.md

 ### POST /submit

-Submits a zip file to the server.
+Submits a zip file to the server for a competition.

-Expects a multipart form with a file field containing the zip archive.
+Expects a multipart form with:
+- `file` - The zip archive to submit
+- `competition` - (Optional) The competition ID for this submission

 Headers:
 - `Authorization: Bearer <API_KEY>`